hamblaster9k/awesome-avalanche/README.md

 https://elk.finance/

 Elk is an unusual DEX - it's already live on Avalanche, Polygon, HECO, and Fantom and plans to expand to BSC and xDai next week.
-The ELK token can be moved from chain to chain, and they've built a full DEX on each chain, complete with staking rewards.
-Eventually Elk will let you swap tokens on one chain for tokens on another in a single operation.
+The ELK token can be moved from chain to chain, and they've built a full DEX on each chain, complete with staking rewards, providing a clean pathway to efficiently move liquidity between chains and, of course, making Elk an alternate entrypoint into the Avalanche ecosystem.

 #### Markr.io